bazelbuild/rules_python/proposals/2019-02-12-design-for-a-python-toolchain.md

 Forwarding aliases would also be defined for the toolchain type and the two `constraint_setting`s.
 Note that aliasing `toolchain_type`s is currently broken ([#7404](https://github.com/bazelbuild/bazel/issues/7404)).

-In the initial implementation of this proposal, the two predefined Python toolchains will be automatically registered in the user's workspace by Bazel.
+In the initial implementation of this proposal, the predefined `autodetecting_python_toolchain` will be automatically registered in the user's workspace by Bazel.
 This follows precedent for other languages with built-in support in Bazel.
 Once the rules are migrated to `rules_python`, registration will not be automatic; the user will have to explicitly call a configuration helper defined in `rules_python` from their own `WORKSPACE` file.

 ## Changelog